Is Deferred Compensation Holding You Captive?

 The good news is that the waterfall of opportunity has changed exponentially in the past several years, and you may be surprised to find that you have several viable options to consider if you no longer feel that staying with your firm is the right choice.
 Consider these 3 alternatives:

-- Another firm: Upfront economics may offset what you are leaving behind.
+- Another firm: Upfront economics may offset what you’re leaving behind.

-- Independence: The long-term value and equity in your business is typically greater than what you’re giving up in the short-term.
+- Independence: The long-term value and equity of your business often exceeds what you give up in the short term

 - Quasi-Independence: A solid solution that offers short-term monetization, the flexibility of independence, plus support.

-So, if you’re at a firm that no longer feels right, now is the time to get acquainted with what is a vastly changed landscape.
+So, if you’re at a firm that no longer feels right, now is the time to get acquainted with what is a vastly changed landscape offering more options than ever before.
 An educated and open mind will help you find the right next step and get you that much closer to your idea of perfection.